 Human Civilization: Development of human civilizations, man's special place on earth, conflicts with nature, environmental effects of developments in science and technology on human civilization; Addressing environmental problems; Scientific method; Inductive and deductive reasoning, prediction, experimental controls, theories and principles, scientific design and uncertainty; An assessment of risks; Government and environment policy.
-Environment and society: Interaction between human society and the environment; Environmental literacy; Tradeoffs of industrialization and unanticipated natural disasters; Well managed environment and continued economic prosperity with quality of life; Technological, political and social options and strategies for managing the society and the environment; Food resources and world food problem; Agriculture and its impact on the environment and man; Crop disasters.
+Environment and society: Interaction between human society and the environment; Environmental literacy; Tradeoffs of industrialization and unanticipated natural disasters; Well managed environment and social options and strategies for managing the society and the environment; Food resources and world food problem; Agriculture and its impact on the environment and man; Crop disasters.